muhme/joomla-branches-tester/README.md

 ### Version Naming

-With `scripts/create`, Joomla versions need to be specified as a Git branch (e.g., `5.2-dev`) or a Git tag (e.g., `5.1.1-rc1`).
+With `scripts/create`, Joomla versions need to be specified as a Git branch (e.g., `5.4-dev`) or a Git tag (e.g., `5.1.4-rc3`).
-When creating an instance from a Git branch, either the full branch name or just the major and minor version numbers can be used (e.g., `52` instead of `5.2-dev`).
+When creating an instance from a Git branch, either the full branch name or just the major and minor version numbers can be used (e.g., `54` instead of `5.4-dev`).
 Once the Joomla instances are created, all other scripts use only the major and minor version numbers.
-For example, an instance created from the Git tag `3.10.12` runs as `jbt-310`, and you can use `310` throughout to specify the instance.
+For example, an instance created from the Git tag `3.10.12` runs as `jbt-310`, and you can specify the instance as `310` throughout.

 <details>
   <summary>See the detailed list of Docker containers.</summary>